Two Gentlemen of Verona & An Introduction to ‘A Year with

 Then Shakespeare would see London for the first time.
 It was a city of over 180,000 in 1588 and it was a city where he would spend more than almost half of his life or 26 years of his 52 year life.
 As Shakespeare entered London and came to a junction of Watling Street, he would see an area known as Tyburn.
 He would have heard of it.
 The gallows would probably have had the naked body of a thief still swinging in the gentle April breeze.
 Shakespeare knew this place well from family stories of what had happened to some of the more forthright Catholics in his family.
 The warning would have served as a reminder of what could happen to those who clung to the old religious ways.
 He then went down what is now Oxford Street before dismounting his horse, paying the horseman and entering the Bell Inn just south of St Paul’s Cathedral for his first of many nights in London.

 Shakespeare’s name does appear in a ‘compaints bill’ in a law case dated 1588 and then a subsequent mention is made of this bill on October 9, 1589.
 Later biographers allude to Shakespeare escaping Stratford to avoid prosecution on deer poaching charges by Thomas Lucy.
 Some claim that he worked as a schoolmaster for Alexander Hoghton in Lancashire.
-Still others believe that he worked in Titchfield as a tutor and perhaps even a schoolmaster for the third Earl of Southhampton, Henry Wriothesley (whom Shakespeare later dedicated his poem
+Still others believe that he worked in Titchfield as a tutor and perhaps even a schoolmaster for the third Earl of Southhampton, Henry Wriothesley (whom Shakespeare later dedicated his poem Venus and Adonis to).

 Other stories say that Shakespeare brought down to London to tend horses for theatre patrons.
-What ever the truth, we know that in the early 1590's that Shakespeare probably lived at Shoreditch (near to The Theatre which was built in 1576), that he had acted in a number of plays (and was probably paid three shillings a week or £10 a year as a inexperienced actor) and that he had written a number of plays by 1592 (receiving probably about £8-£15 a play as a untested playwright) We know some of this because the dissolute and penniless playwright Robert Greene, as he lay on his deathbed, took a swipe at the young Shakespeare as shown in a pamphlet Greene wrote entitled ‘A Groatsworth of Wit’:
+What ever the truth, we know that in the early 1590's that Shakespeare probably lived at Shoreditch (near to The Theatre which was built in 1576), that he had acted in a number of plays (and was probably paid three shillings a week or £10 a year as a inexperienced actor) and that he had written a number of plays by 1592 (receiving probably about £8-£15 a play as a untested playwright).
+We know some of this because the dissolute and penniless playwright Robert Greene, as he lay on his deathbed, took a swipe at the young Shakespeare as shown in a pamphlet Greene wrote entitled ‘A Groatsworth of Wit’:

 'Two Gentlemen of Verona'

 So onto reading Shakespeare and blogging.
 I started with 'Two Gentlemen of Verona' (1589 or 1590).
-It has about 18,000 words so I set myself 5 days to read it.
+It has

 It is a great romp of a play filled with good and hideous puns.
 It seems to be based on a Spanish prose romance called Los Siete Libros de la Diana (The Seven Books of the Diana) by Jorge de Montemayor.
 It was published in Spanish in 1559 but an English translation done by Nicholas Collin was published in 1578.
 Shakespeare however gave the piece melodrama and stylistic comedy.